njerikungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines This script display the last 10 lines of /etc/passwd 5-firstlines This script displays the first 10 lines of /etc/passwd 6-third_line This script displays the third line of file iacta
+4-lastlines This script display the last 10 lines of /etc/passwd 5-firstlines This script displays the first 10 lines of /etc/passwd 6-third_line This script displays the third line of file iacta 7-file This script creates a file containing text ending by new line